KilledByAPixel/OS13k/README.md

 - reload - Shows the reload page icon to reload your program
 - code - Option to show the code for your program
 - dweets and shadertoys always show reload and code options

-### Shadertoy Shaders
- - Supports iTime, iMouse, iResolution, and iChannel0
- - iChannel0 is an image of the previous frame
- - More can be added if there is a need

  ### Medals (not yet implemented)
  - Apps can register medals for their games, the os tracks which are unlocked